latest nhpb_banner 1__compressed2

 Help with Medical Bills

-One of the primary objectives of Catholic Charities in San Diego is to support low income families, immigrants and individuals who are trying to improve their living situation and who are working towards self-sufficiency.
-The non-profit charity organization may have limited financial assistance for emergency expenses such as food, rent or utilities.
+One of the primary objectives of Catholic Charities in San Diego is to support struggling families and individuals who are trying to improve their financial situation and who are working towards self-sufficiency.
+There is limited financial assistance for emergency expenses such as food, rent or utilities.
+Find how to get help from Catholic Charities in San Diego County.

-Social workers from the church and case managers from the San Diego Catholic Charities can also leverage other resources and government aid.
+Social workers from the church and case managers from the San Diego Catholic Charities can also leverage other resources, including government aid.
 Programs work on behalf of the working poor, single women, unemployed, and others in the San Diego County region.
-Catholic Charities also support immigrants (both legal or not) and refugees as well.
+Catholic Charities also support immigrants (both legal or not) and refugees / asylum seekers as well.

 Emergency financial help from Catholic Charities in San Diego